Mission

 DoD Civilian/Contractor Employees: Ensure your sponsor is aware of your flight arrangements.

 For taxi service, call DSN 315-782-4318 or 063-470-4318 from a cell phone.
 Taxi fare starts at $3.30 and prices go up depending on the distance.
 Off-base taxis are paid in Korean currency (won) and fare starts at 3500 won.
-Taxis may also be requested utilizing the "Exchange Taxi" application on any smart device.
+Taxis may also be requested utilizing the "Exchange Taxi Plus" application on any smart device.

 To contact the Kunsan Air Base Operator, please call COMM: 011-82-63-470-1110 or DSN 315-782-1110.